Your Guide To American River

 Boating and fishing is one of the most popular activities in this area, due to the sheltered waters which are home to fantastic fishing grounds, especially for the prized Australian King George Whiting.
 The best way to explore them is with a local who’ll take you out in their boat to all the good spots.
-The local charter operators have many years’ experience and offer full day and half day charters which usually include lunch, transfers, bait and tackle and fish cleaning.
+Local Kangaroo Island charters have many years’ experience and offer full day and half day charters which usually include lunch, transfers, bait and tackle and fish cleaning.
 If you have your own boat, there is a boat ramp at American River, too.

 Another way to view the quiet waters of American River and Pelican Lagoon is to take your own or hire a kayak and travel to the reaches of the Bay into Eastern Cove and along to exclusive Island Beach.
 Stop for a swim or just bask on the white sands of this gorgeous beach.

 8. Beach, Birds and Bush trail walk

 This is a coastal walk of approx. 8 kms, east from the Lodge along the water’s edge and through a little scrub to the old Cannery Works at Ballast Head.
 This was once the primary shipping port of Kangaroo Island.
 It’s not unusual to see kangaroos, wallabies and koalas on the land and then cast your eyes out to sea and see a pod of dolphins, and even the occasional whale!
 You’ll also see views over the KI Shellfish oyster farm from the walk.

 9. Flavours of Petite Provence

 Located just before the American River turn off you’ll find the Flavours of Petite Provence Farmgate.
 Stop by here to pick up some organically grown food and gourmet items from their store such as olive oils, fresh vegetables, jams, pickled foods and gift packs.